Best Tablet 2015: what’s the best tablet to buy right now?

 Watch out for Android tablets with heavy customisation, though.
 Amazon's Kindle Fire range, for instance, not only alters the layout and design, but also places restrictions on the OS' renowned flexibility, replacing the Google apps and Play Store with Amazon's own services and tools.

-Users tend to take a little longer to familiarise themselves with Windows 8 tablets with their sideways-scrolling, tile-based layout, but that isn't to say it's a bad OS; it simply does things differently.
+Users tend to take a little longer to familiarise themselves with Windows 8 tablets with their sideways-scrolling, tile-based layout.
+That isn't to say it's a bad OS; it simply does things differently.
 Plus, with a Windows tablet, you get the added bonus of being able to run full desktop software packages such as Photoshop or Microsoft Office, alongside tablet specific apps.

 Storage and RAM

-It's worth looking for a tablet with a microSD slot, too, since this provides a means of cheaply expanding the storage capabilities of your device with external memory cards.
+It's worth looking for a tablet with a microSD slot, too, since this provides a means of cheaply expanding storage with external memory cards.
 If you plan on moving apps to your SD card, though, do bear in mind that microSD cards generally aren't as quick as internal storage.

 You won't see storage expansion on iPads, however, and some popular Android tablets also neglect to include this feature.